tatjana-predojev/recommend-items/README.md

 The results are returned as a list of 10 sku ids with the corresponding weights.

-**WIP**: Currently there is a spark runtime exception when this is executed.

 ### How to execute recommendation request
+To start the server `sbt run` and choose `RecommendEngine`.
+After the server starts, send requests as described above.
-`sbt "run sku-123"` and choose `HelloSparkPlayground` main class.
-The computation takes a few seconds depending on your machine.
+Alternatively, `sbt "run sku-123"` and choose `HelloSparkPlayground` to see recommendations printed on the console.

 ### Improvements and future work
 Given that input data is static (assuming item attributes are updated or new items added daily in best case),